swampcoin/bwrgocoin/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package nwod/nwo-qt for Debian-based Linux systems.
-If you compile nwod/nwo-qt yourself, there are some useful files here.
+This directory contains files used to package bwrgocoind/bwrgocoin-qt for Debian-based Linux systems.
+If you compile bwrgocoind/bwrgocoin-qt yourself, there are some useful files here.

-## nwo: URI support ##
+## bwrgocoin: URI support ##

-nwo-qt.desktop  (Gnome / Open Desktop)
+bwrgocoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install nwo-qt.desktop
+	sudo desktop-file-install bwrgocoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your nwoqt binary to `/usr/bin` and the `../../share/pixmaps/nwo128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bwrgocoinqt binary to `/usr/bin` and the `../../share/pixmaps/bwrgocoin128.png` to `/usr/share/pixmaps`

-nwo-qt.protocol (KDE)
+bwrgocoin-qt.protocol (KDE)